 It was purpose-built and continues as a permanent art museum.
 The Art Journal acknowledged that “Mr Russell-Cotes has devoted considerable time to the bringing together of probably the most notable collection of modern works of Art in the extreme south of England.”
 (1895, Art Journal, London: J.S Virtue & Co.
 Ltd., 83)

-In 1860, he married Annie and they moved to Dublin, where he worked for the Scottish Amicable Society for 16 years.
-Merton struggled with poor health and, as a result, the couple moved to Bournemouth in 1876 with their three children.
+Merton struggled with poor health and, as a result, the couple moved to Bournemouth in 1876 with their three surviving children.
 They bought the Bath Hotel on Christmas Day 1876 and later extended and extensively refurbished it, re-opening it as the Royal Bath Hotel in 1880.

 From 1884, the couple travelled extensively visiting Australasia, America, India, the Near East, Egypt, the Pacific Islands and Japan, collecting artwork and souvenirs.
 The resulting collections were displayed throughout the hotel’s public and private rooms, which gained a reputation for being an art gallery and museum.
-Many famous guests stayed at the hotel including the Prince of Wales (later Edward VII), Oscar Wilde, actor Sir Henry Irving, artist, Sir Hubert Von Herkomer and Sir Benjamin Disraeli.
+Many famous guests stayed at the hotel including, Oscar Wilde, actor Sir Henry Irving, artist, Sir Hubert Von Herkomer and Sir Benjamin Disraeli.

 Eventually the collections outgrew the hotel and in 1897, the couple commissioned the unique and eccentric East Cliff Hall.
 It was intended as a home, but also as a showcase for their sizeable collections of Victorian art and artefacts amassed on their world travels.
 Merton wrote: “I made up my mind to construct it architecturally to combine the Renaissance with Italian and old Scottish baronial styles”.